 This provision, new in the Fiscal Year 2023 Greenbook (at pages 34-36) and repeated in the Fiscal Year 2024 Greenbook (at pages 82-84), is an adaptation of Senator Wyden's "Treat Wealth Like Wages" proposal, rolled out to a very lukewarm reception as his "Billionaires Income Tax" on October 27, 2021.
 See Part 2.f above.
 The Fiscal Year 2024 Greenbook version proposes a minimum tax, effective January 1, 2024, of 25 percent of total income (up from 20 percent in the Fiscal Year 2023 Greenbook), generally including unrealized capital gains, for taxpayers with "wealth" (that is, assets minus liabilities) greater than \$100 million.
-Taxpayers could choose to pay the minimum tax liability in equal annual installments over nine years for the first year of minimum tax liability and over five years for subsequent years.
+Taxpayers could choose to pay the minimum tax liability in equal annual installments over nine years for the first year of minimum tax liability and over five years for subsequent years (perhaps because it is assumed that after the first year a taxpayer will be more prepared for it).
 The minimum tax payments would be treated as a prepayment to be credited against subsequent taxes on realized gains to avoid taxing the same amount of gain more than once.

-Taxpayers with tradable assets constituting less than 20 percent of their wealth would be treated as "illiquid" and could elect to include the unrealized gain only for tradable assets in determining the annual minimum tax, subject to a "deferral charge" (not to exceed 10 percent of unrealized gains) "upon, and to the extent of, the realization of gains on any non-tradable assets."
+Taxpayers with tradable assets constituting less than 20 percent of their wealth would be treated as "illiquid" and could elect to include the unrealized gain only for tradable assets in determining the annual minimum tax, subject to a "deferral charge" (not to exceed 10 percent of unrealized gains, but otherwise unquantified) "upon, and to the extent of, the realization of gains on any non-tradable assets."
 No estimated payments would be required for the minimum tax.
 Taxpayers with wealth over the \$100 million threshold would have to report annually the total basis and total estimated value of assets in each specified asset class, with alternatives to appraisals available for valuing non-tradable assets.